 We often receive questions about whether a particular product is “ADA-compliant.”
-Most buildings are required to comply with accessibility requirements, because of the Americans With Disabilities Act (ADA) and because of codes or standards adopted by a state or jurisdiction.* There is currently no “certification” to ensure that a product meets these standards, but the following criteria are included in the accessibility standards to help determine compliance.
+Most buildings are required to comply with one or more sets of accessibility standards, because of the Americans With Disabilities Act (ADA) and because of codes or standards adopted by a state or jurisdiction.* There is currently no “certification” to ensure that a product meets these standards, but the following criteria are included in the accessibility standards to help determine whether operable hardware is compliant.

-Mounting Height: Operable hardware must be mounted 34 inches minimum and 48 inches maximum above the floor or ground.
-The ADA standards include some exceptions for the mounting height of existing locks, and for locking/latching hardware on swimming pool access doors.
+Mounting Height: Operable hardware must be mounted 34 inches minimum and 48 inches maximum above the floor or ground, or as required by more stringent state or local codes.
+The codes and standards include some exceptions for the mounting height of existing locks, and for locking/latching hardware on swimming pool access doors.
 Hardware that is operated only by security personnel such as prison guards or bailiffs is also exempt from some requirements.

 Operable Force: The force to retract the latch for door hardware is limited by the ADA standards to 5 pounds, maximum.
 The International Building Code (IBC) references an accessibility standard called ICC A117.1 – Accessible and Usable Buildings and Facilities.
 ICC A117.1 limits the operable force for door hardware to 15 pounds in a forward, pushing/pulling motion (ex. panic hardware), or 28 inch-pounds of rotational motion.